oracle/json-in-db/MigrationTools/IndexParser/README.md

 See: [Oracle Database API for MongoDB](https://docs.oracle.com/en/database/oracle/mongodb-api/mgapi/oracle-database-api-mongodb.pdf)
 * This package will scan all your data and suggest SQL indexes to create based on a combination of your MongoDB index definitions and the actual data types used.
 * If your data is large, running this package may take some time as it must scan all of your collection data.
+* Package must be used in the same schema as the collection where indexes are going to be used.

 ## Installation